A view of Kobe Bryant from his childhood home in Italy

 While Italy is not the best place to learn the game — the country is obsessed with soccer, not basketball — that's where Kobe learned his first tricks.

-“Aged 6, Kobe would often jump off the balcony of his parent’s house, cross a busy road and run to a church playground where he would spend hours throwing a ball in the basket,” Andrea Barocci, a sports journalist who wrote "An Italian Named Kobe,” told NBC News.
+"Aged 6, Kobe would often jump off the balcony of his parents' house, cross a busy road and run to a church playground, where he would spend hours throwing a ball in the basket," Andrea Barocci, a sports journalist who wrote "An Italian Named Kobe," said in an interview.

 "It became clear very early on that he knew he was the best," the journalist added.